-Marlboro College has a rich history of environmental awareness and attention to matters of ecological sustainability.
-Located on the site of 19th-century hill farms, the campus is built around a cluster of restored historic buildings and reflects the college's respect for the rural landscape.
+Marlboro College is a learning environment that emphasizes sustainability, social justice, and community.
+The undergraduate campus is located on the site of 19th-century hill farms, built around a cluster of restored historic buildings, and reflects the college's respect for the rural landscape and frugal community lifestyle.
 In many cases the tradition of a working landscape has continued, whether in the early maple sugaring operation, run as a commercial student venture, or the Christmas tree plantation, remnants of which may still be found behind campus.
-More recently, students have operated an organic farm since 2002 and helped harvest and mill pines from the college's own forests for use in the new Outdoor Program addition.
-The OP features extensive opportunities to engage with the local landscape, from snowshoeing to whitewater kayaking, as well as expeditionary learning much farther afield-Costa Rica, Belize and Ouje-Bougoumou, Quebec, among other places.
+More recently, students have operated an organic farm since 2002 and helped harvest and mill pines from the college's own forests for use the recent Outdoor Program addition.

 Committees involved with sustainability efforts

 - The Environmental Advisory Committee (EAC)